meierbrant/PLCnext-HART/README.md

 npm run build
 scp -r dist admin@192.168.1.10:/opt/plcnext/hartip
 ```
-You should now have both the `arm_hartip_server` binary, the `hart-csv` directory, and the `dist` directory with the web UI assets in `/opt/plcnext/hartip`.
+You should now have the `arm_hartip_server` binary, the `hart-csv` and `cmd-definitions` directories, and the `dist` directory with the web UI assets in `/opt/plcnext/hartip`.

 ### Adding the Hart Management Web UI to the Nginx server
+This will make the HART Management System mount at `http://192.168.1.10/hartip`.
 SSH into the PLCnext and edit the nginx conf file, `/etc/nginx/nginx.conf`.

 Find the port 80 server section and mount the hartip `dist` folder at `/hartip`.
 Make sure to comment out the SSL redirect line.
 This is necessary because the hartip-server only supports HTTP, not HTTPS.
 ```bash